KM047/backend-setup/Readme.md

     }
     ```

-  - Setting up prettier ignore which ignore the files which don't apply on that file [.prettierignore](.prettierignore) is
+  - Setting up prettier ignore which ignore the files which don't apply on that file [.prettierignore](.prettierignore).

-    ```json
-    {
-      "singleQuote": false,
-      "bracketSpacing": true,
-      "tabWidth": 2,
-      "trailingComma": "es5",
-      "semi": true
-    }
-    ```

 ---